timurrrr/RaceChronoDiyBleDevice/README.md

 This section describes how to build the hardware for the CAN bus reader with a JST SM connector.
 The connector can then be used to connect to a car-specific harness for the CAN bus.
+You can try other hardware (there's even experimental support for ESP32 and RejsaCAN), but you'll need to figure some things yourself if you do so.

 Recommended parts list: